Slater Zaleski

-Joseph Slater Zaleski (January 15, 1966 – June 27, 1993) was a Canadian football player who played for the Edmonton Eskimos, Toronto Argonauts, and Saskatchewan Roughriders.
+Joseph Slater Zaleski (January 15, 1966 – June 27, 1993) was a Canadian professional football player who played for the Edmonton Eskimos, Toronto Argonauts, and Saskatchewan Roughriders.
 The son of Joe Zaleski, he played football for the Edmonton Huskies prior to his CFL career.
 In 1992, he was studying geography at the University of Alberta.
 He died suddenly at the age of 27 in 1993.